selvinortiz/craft.patrol/README.md

 - You can add the section URL `/members` and URLs on that scope will be restricted

 ### Notes
-1. The CP is accessible even if **maintenance mode** is turned on to avoid lockouts
+- If no **maintenance URL** is set, Patrol will default to throwing a **403**
-3. Patrol will go **off duty** if **devMode** is turned on regardless of its settings
+- The CP is accessible even if **maintenance mode** is turned on to avoid lockouts
-4. Settings are exported in `JSON` format
+- Settings are exported in `JSON` format

 ### Beta Testers
-Thank you so much for helping me out with Patrol, you will be among the first to get the production ready version.
+Thank you for helping me out, you will be the first to get the production ready version.

 Please keep the following in mind as you test Patrol...

-1. Download the [Latest Release](https://github.com/selvinortiz/craft-patrol/releases/tag/v0.9.3) rather than cloning the repo
+- Download the [Latest Release](https://github.com/selvinortiz/craft-patrol/releases/tag/v0.9.3) rather than cloning the repo
-2. Do not distribute the source code without approval from yours truly
+- Do not distribute the source code without approval from yours truly
-3. Report all bugs and/or questionable features directly to me or by creating an issue within this repo
+- Report all bugs and/or questionable features directly to me or by creating an issue within this repo
-4. Get in touch with me via twitter [@selvinortiz](http://twitter.com/selvinortiz) or via email selvin@selvin.co
+- Get in touch with me via twitter [@selvinortiz](http://twitter.com/selvinortiz) or via email selvin@selvin.co